Wolfslater/Baskert_gest_GUI/README.md

 The repos contain different .py used to recreate a gest of fruit basket via tkinter library.
 The files wich make use of tkinter are: mainGUI.py, gestionaleGUI.py, basketManager.py, addFruit.py.
-The file Baskets make use of the class Cestine to buid 5 different  baskets in wich store the fruits
+The file Baskets makes use of the class Cestino to buid 5 different baskets in wich the fruits can be stored